 The assignments/project work are to be evaluated by the subject teacher and by an External Examiner.
 The External Examiner may be a teacher nominated by the Head of the school, who could be from the faculty, but not teaching the subject in the section/class.
 For example, a Home Science teacher of Class VIII may be deputed to be an External Examiner for Class X projects.

 The Internal Examiner and the External Examiner will assess the assignments independently.

-Award of Marks (100 Marks)

-Subject Teacher (Internal Examiner) 50 marks
+() Subject Teacher (Internal Examiner) 50 marks

-External Examiner 50 marks